Sarapulov/delete-org-with-tag/README.md

 ```

 Script will execute the search and display the results.
-Results formated as `ORGANIZATION NAME [ZENDESK IS OF ORGANIZATION]`
+Results formatted as `ORGANIZATION NAME [ZENDESK ID OF ORGANIZATION]`
 Type `y` or `n` to confirm or deny the deletion.

 ```